vtexdocs/help-center-content/docs/faq/en/why-are-my-products-out-of-stock-on-the-marketplace.md

 ---
-title: Why are my products out of stock on the marketplace?
+title: 'Why are my products out of stock on the marketplace?'
 id: frequentlyAskedQuestions_693
 status: PUBLISHED
 createdAt: 2017-04-27T22:29:36.839Z